emmaknor/EmilyNorthropShop/README.md

   > This repo contains an JavaScript e-commerce web application built with React, React-Bootstrap, Node.js, Express, and PostgreSQL.

 ## Summary ##
   > This front-end application provides a means by which users can purchase a deck of affirmation cards.
-These cards are original designs by graphic designer, Emily Northrop accesible through her website: http://www.emilynorthrop.com/.
+These cards are original designs by graphic designer, Emily Northrop.
 All of the proceeds are donated to The Trans Housing Coalation.

 ## Problem ##
   > The client needs a means to sell merchandise and desired a way for her work to contribute to an organiztion which supports developing a more equitable community.